 (Medicare Participating (PAR) Physicians Scroll down for instructions.)

 Step One: Notify your patients that you are opting out of Medicare.

-Step Two: File a copy of the following affidavit with "each carrier that has jurisdiction over the claims that the physician or practitioner would otherwise file with Medicare," no later than 10 days after entering into first private contract. (quoting CMS Qs and As on Private Contracts, #10).
+Step Two: File a copy of the following affidavit with proof of delivery (such as certified mail, return receipt requested) that you keep in your records along with a copy of your opt out affidavit, by sending your affidavit to "each carrier that has jurisdiction over the claims that the physician or practitioner would otherwise file with Medicare," no later than 10 days after entering into first private contract. (quoting CMS Qs and As on Private Contracts, #10).
 The addresses will vary depending on the region of the country in which you practice.
 Click here for a list of Medicare carriers by state.
 Include a cover letter requesting that the carrier acknowledge - in writing - that the opt out was properly accomplished.

 [NOTES: 1) Many Medicare Part B carriers now ask that physicians use the affidavit template available on their websites.
 See link to list of carriers by state above.
 2) Include your NPI on the affidavit to help ensure you are included in the PECOS ordering and referring file.]

 The affidavit should be equivalent to the following: [NOTE: The below affidavit is for use by physicians filing the affidavit on or after June 16, 2015.
 This updated affidavit reflects the change made by H.R.
 2 (MACRA) to remove the requirement for re-opting out every two years.]